Additional Information for Paramedic Students | Bismarck State College

 Technical Standards:

-Clear academic and technical standards assure that decisions concerning entrance for all students are based upon non-discriminatory criteria.
+Clear academic and technical standards ensure that decisions concerning entrance for all students are based upon non-discriminatory criteria.
 Federal law requires the provision of reasonable accommodations to persons with disabilities who possess "the academic and technical (non-academic) standards" for admission or participation in the EMS programs and courses.
 In courses where enrollment is limited and based on selective criteria, having clearly spelled out academic and technical standards assures the absence of discrimination against qualified persons with disabilities who have succeeded with reasonable accommodations.
 Having technical standards available also assists potential applicants with or without disabilities to assess their ability to succeed in the program and the EMS profession.
 Technical standards for admission are all non-academic criteria that are essential to participate in the EMS program.
 These technical standards include personal and professional attributes, skills and knowledge, along with physical, medical, safety and other requirements that an individual must meet in order to be eligible for admission to and retention in the EMS program.

-Students admitted to the EMS program are expected to be able to complete curriculum requirements, which include physical, cognitive and affective core competencies that are essential to the functions of the entry level EMS provider.
+Students admitted to the EMS program are expected to be able to complete curriculum requirements, which include physical, cognitive, and affective core competencies that are essential to the functions of the entry-level EMS provider.
 These core competencies are considered the minimum and essential skills necessary to protect the public.
 These abilities are encountered in unique combinations in the provision of safe and effective EMS care.
 Progression in the program may be denied if a student is unable to demonstrate the technical standards with or without reasonable accommodations.

 Bismarck State College is obliged to provide reasonable accommodations to qualified students with disabilities, which may include academic adjustments, auxiliary aids, and/or program modifications.
 Accommodations that fundamentally alter the nature of the academic program, could jeopardize the health and safety of others, or cause an undue burden to the program are not considered reasonable accommodations.